 Performance management is about managing results.
 It guides the department's approach to planning, budgeting, monitoring and reporting.
 It is designed to link planning and budgeting; to institutionalize evidence into planning and project design and budget decision- making.
-Performance is also about nurturing innovative ways to cope with tight budget, prioritize resources and better inform taxpayers and the community on our progress in carrying out the vision of the municipality Every year the respective departments state the challenges that affect their ability to effectively engage diplomatically or deliver services.
+Performance is also about nurturing innovative ways to cope with tight budget, prioritize resources and better inform taxpayers and the community on our progress in carrying out the vision of the municipality

+Every year the respective departments state the challenges that affect their ability to effectively engage diplomatically or deliver services.

-Some of the significant challenges experienced by the Infrastructure department were delays in appointing the Director: PMU and Service Providers which contributed to the department not to meet the planned targets.
+Some of the significant challenges experienced by the department were delays in appointing service providers hence the MIG grant was not spent at 100%.